Mental Health Challenges LGBTQ+ Students May Face & How Colleges Might Address Them

 Getty/Justin Lambert

-An ally can be loosely defined as anybody who does not identify as a member of the LGBTQ community but supports LGBTQ people and wants to make the world safer and more inclusive for them.
-Research conducted by the Harvard Business Review found that people who were able to make the most difference in supporting the LGBTQ population had the following characteristics:
+In this context, an ally can be loosely defined as an individual who does not identify as a member of the LGBTQ+ community themselves but supports LGBTQ+ people and wants to make the world safer and more inclusive for them.
+Research conducted by the Harvard Business Review indicates that allies who were able to make the most difference in supporting the LGBTQ+ population tended to have the following characteristics:

 • They were accepting and made other people feel safe and supported, regardless of their identity

-• They took action to advocate for, raise awareness of, or defend LGBTQ people
+• They took action to advocate for, raise awareness of, and/or defend LGBTQ+ people

-• They had humility about their own levels of knowledge and awareness and didn’t make advocacy work about themselves
+• They had humility about their own levels of knowledge and didn’t make advocacy work about themselves

-• Campus counseling centers: Colleges and universities may offer free or low-cost on-campus counseling centers for all students.
-These centers have staff who are specifically trained to address the mental health needs of college students, including LGBTQ students.
+• Campus counseling centers.
+Many colleges and universities offer free or low-cost on-campus counseling centers for all enrolled students to use.
+These centers usually have staff who are specifically trained to address the mental health needs of college students.

-• National organizations: Organizations like the Human Rights Campaign and the Trevor Project can provide resources and mental health support specifically for members of the LGBTQ community.
+• National organizations.
+Organizations like the Human Rights Campaign and the Trevor Project provide online mental health resources specifically for members of the LGBTQ+ community.

 A young man smiles as he sits across from a woman with glasses at a desk with notebooks out in front of them.